top of page

 The Belt Cane Balance Advantage: The Walking Solution Parents Have Been Looking For

-Today, Clinical Ophthalmology published an results of a recent pilot study The Role of a Pediatric Belt Cane in Children with Cerebral Visual Impairment that used smartphone videos from 11 children with clinical diagnosed CVI at baseline and 8-week follow-up while wearing a Pediatric Belt Cane.
-Belt Cane use was associated with improved gait speed, with supportive improvements in step length and foot-mobility.
+Today, Clinical Ophthalmology published results of a recent pilot study The Role of a Pediatric Belt Cane in Children with Cerebral Visual Impairment.
+This study used smartphone videos from 11 children diagnosed with Cerebral Visual Impairment (CVI).
+The children were observed at baseline and again after eight weeks of using a Pediatric Belt Cane.
+The results showed that using the Belt Cane improved gait speed, along with supportive improvements in step length and foot mobility.

-That's because walking on two feet, known in science as bipedal ambulation, is not possible without unaltered sensory feedback.
-Every step a child takes depends on continuous information from the body and the environment to stay balanced, oriented, and safe.
+Walking on two feet, known scientifically as bipedal ambulation, relies heavily on unaltered sensory feedback.
+Every step a child takes depends on continuous information from their body and environment.
+This feedback is crucial for maintaining balance, orientation, and safety.

 1-year-old with Microphthalmia Colonia & Cataracts wearing a Belt Cane and enjoying slide at the playground